Odsal Stadium: 2021–present: Return of stock cars and the Bulls

 Talks with the RFL were ongoing during the club's absence from Odsal Stadium.
 Two years later in 2021, they agreed a return to the stadium as a co-tenant with stock car promoters YorStox (formerly StarTrax).
 The shale motorsport racing track was restored for the return of regular professional BriSCA Formula 1 and Formula 2 stock car meetings, which resulted in the reintroduction of removable pitch corners and a narrowing of the rugby pitch.
 Despite the resultant changes to the pitch rendering it beneath minimum standards for professional rugby league, the sport's governing body allowed the Bulls to return to their former home.

 On 30 August 2025, following a Bradford Bulls Championship fixture against Toulouse Olympique, a small fire broke out in a hospitality area within the South Bank, causing the evacuation of the stadium and the callout of firefighters but resulting in no injuries.

+The condition of Odsal became controversial when it was announced that the Bradford Bulls would be returning to the Super League in 2026, with Leigh Leopards coach Adrian Lam calling the pitch a "shitbox" and stating he was "not looking forward to going there, but I'm looking forward to [the Bulls] being part of the competition".
+Ahead of the start of the season, stock car racing was discontinued at Odsal as part of a series of ground improvements, which included the installation of new floodlights and LED advertising boards, a repainting of the South Bank hospitality suites, a new big screen replacing one that had been damaged by high winds a year prior, and astroturfing around the edges of the 88x55 m pitch, the smallest pitch in the Super League permitted by RFL regulations.
+On 4 May 2026, the Bradford Bulls announced it had ended a 20 year lease agreement with stock car racing promoters Odsal Motor Sports, bringing an end to stock car racing at Odsal once again.